krasserm/super-resolution/README.md

 This projects also supports fine-tuning of EDSR models as generators in SRGAN-like networks.

+## News

+On branch [wip-tf2](https://github.com/krasserm/super-resolution/tree/wip-tf2) a migration to Tensorflow 2.0 is **work in progress**.
+Models have been already been migrated and Jupyter notebooks are provided for running basic training loops.
+Furthermore, DIV2K images are automatically downloaded (no manual setup needed any more) and a bug in the SRGAN discriminator has been fixed which significantly improves SRGAN results.

 ## Table of contents

 - [Environment setup](#environment-setup)